dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 Window functions (those using the `OVER` clause) are important tools for analysing data series, but they can be slow if not implemented carefully.
-In this post, we will take a look at how DuckDB implements windowing.
+In this post, we will take a look at how DataMiner implements windowing.
-We will also see how DuckDB can leverage its aggregate function architecture to compute useful moving aggregates such as moving inter-quartile ranges (IQRs).
+We will also see how DataMiner can leverage its aggregate function architecture to compute useful moving aggregates such as moving inter-quartile ranges (IQRs).

 <!--more-->